job openings

 Rocking the Boat offers:

-- Full benefits package including health insurance and 401(k) with employer match after first year
+- Full benefits package including 401(k) with generous employer match

 Inclusion, Diversity, Equity and Accessibility at Rocking the Boat: